 Historically, the District has offered a rebate for installation of a green roof on a new building or the retrofit of an existing roof.
-Programs offered through DOEE provided varying rebate amounts with varying constraints.
-DOEE awarded a new grant for administration of the RiverSmart Rooftops program in October 2014 which ran through the end of FY 2017.
 The current program offers a rebate of \$10 per square foot throughout the District, and \$15 per square foot in priority watersheds.

-To date, the RiverSmart Rooftops Rebates program has contributed \$1,866,401.75 towards the installation of 396,503 square feet of green roof in the District.
-In FYs 2016 and2017, the District added 613,791 square feet of green roof to its portfolio.
-Since the start of the current green roof rebate grant in FY 2014, DOEE's rebate program has funded 47,566 square feet of green rooftops.
+To date, the RiverSmart Rooftops Rebates program has contributed \$1,866,401.75 to the installation of 396,503 square feet of green roof in the District.
+In FY 2016 and FY2017, the District added 613,791 square feet of green roof to its portfolio.